renesugar/k_elda_archive/docs/_Dev.md

 submitted by a non-committer, or by a non-committer otherwise.
 You do not need to choose a reviewer yourself; [quilt-bot](https://github.com/quilt-bot) will randomly select a reviewer from the appropriate group.
 Once the reviewer has approved the pull request, a committer will merge it.

-Once the patch has been approved by the first reviewer, quilt-bot will assign a committer to do a second (sometimes cursory) review.
-The committer will either merge the patch, provide feedback, or if a great deal of work is still needed, punt the patch back to the original reviewer.
+If the reviewer requests changes, leave a comment in the PR once you've implemented the changes, so that the reviewer knows that the PR is ready for another look.

 It should be noted that the code review assignment is just a suggestion.
 If a another contributor, or member of the public for that matter, happens to do a detailed review and provide a `+1` then the assigned reviewer is relieved of their responsibility.
-If you're not the assigned reviewer, but would like to do the code review, it may be polite to comment in the PR to that effect so the assigned reviewer knows they need not review the patch.
+If you're not the assigned reviewer, but would like to do the code review, please comment in the PR to that effect so the assigned reviewer knows they need not review the patch.

 We expect patches to go through multiple rounds of code review, each involving multiple changes to the code.
 After each round of review, the original author